Weill Cornell Medical Center Nutrition Staff

 Supervisor, Clinical Nutrition

 Ryan graduated from the University of Rochester with degrees in Economics and Mathematics before returning to Rutgers University to complete a DPD program in Dietetics.
-From there, he completed his dietetic internship at NewYork-Presbyterian Hospital, and afterwards completed a fellowship in Adult Nutrition Support at Columbia University Medical Center.
-Ryan is Board Certified as a Nutrition Support Clinician.
+Ryan completed his dietetic internship at NewYork-Presbyterian Hospital and a nutrition fellowship in Adult Nutrition Support and Oncology at Columbia University Medical Center in 2013.
+Afterward, Ryan began working at NewYork-Presbyterian Weill Cornell Medical Center.
+Ryan obtained a Master’s in Clinical Nutrition from Rutgers University in 2024 and he is currently enrolled in a Doctor of Clinical Nutrition program through Rutgers University.
+Ryan has covered the Medical ICU at Weill Cornell Medical Center since 2015.
+His clinical and research interests include critical care nutrition, indirect calorimetry, enteral/parenteral nutrition, and post-ICU nutrition.

 Gabrielle Gambino, MS, RD, CDN, CNSC

-Gabrielle Gambino is a Pittsburgh, PA transplant, earning her undergraduate degree from Penn State University.
-She later went on to complete her Master’s in Clinical Nutrition at NYU and obtained her specialty certification as a Certified Nutrition Support Clinician (CNSC).
-Gabrielle specialized in nutrition care for patients with heart failure.
-When she is not working, you can find Gabrielle rooting for Pittsburgh sports teams (Go Steelers!), singing in a cappella doo-wop groups, or exploring the best foods this city has to offer.
+Gabrielle Gambino is a Pittsburgh, PA transplant.
+She has undergraduate degrees in Clinical Nutrition and Public Relations from Penn State University.
+She later went on to complete her Master’s in Clinical Nutrition at New York University, and obtained her specialty certification as a Certified Nutrition Support Clinician (CNSC).
+Gabrielle specializes in nutrition care for patients with advanced heart failure and enjoys finding novel ways to optimize patients' nutritional status before advanced therapies.
+When she is not working, you can find Gabrielle rooting for Pittsburgh sports teams (Go Steelers!), singing in her local pop-punk band, or exploring the best foods this city has to offer.

 Isabel Bass, RD, CDN